Rediscovering Ginninderra: A database:

 Gillespie records that when the lease was sold to Joseland in 1926 it comprised 2,020 acres, together with 2,150 sheep, plant and equipment.
 Joseland was married to E G Crace's daughter Helen.
 When she died in 1933 he remained at Well Station until his own death in 1937.

 According to the Act Heritage Register entry:

 The homestead complex comprised three separate components grouped around a courtyard.
 The buildings were erected at various times and altered or added to, demonstrating how it evolved to meet the needs of different occupants over a long period.
 While all of the original structures have been changed in some way, parts of the original slab and adobe work are still present.
 The setting consists mainly of a pastoral landscape, with scattered trees and dams.
-The homestead group of buildings has a history of addition over time, with little removal of earlier components, and as such has a strong potential to contain archaeological and built.
+The homestead group of buildings has a history of addition over time, with little removal of earlier components, and as such has a strong potential to contain archaeological and built evidence research significance.

 - Entry to ACT Heritage Register Well Station Homestead precinct.
 2004

 - Scougall, B. Well Station.
 Libraries ACT website.

 - Gillespie, L.L.Ginninderra.
 Forerunner to Canberra.
 Canberra.
 1992